yakuter/optinator/README.md

 # optinator
 Go packages are generally start with a main struct and the package initiates and fills that struct in the beginning.
 There are so many ways to fill that struct.

-In this repo I wanted to show the idiomatic way to fill a struct.
+In this repo I wanted to show and idiomatic way to fill a struct.
 This is generally used with "options" parameters.
 So I called it optinator.
 Hope you find it helpful.

 Example usage:
 ```